rajmaurya-dev/expo-react-native-cicd/README.md

 - 🛠️ **Optimized Configuration**: Properly configured Metro bundler and EAS CLI
 - 📋 **Multiple Deployment Options**: GitHub Releases, cloud storage, or both

+## ⚠️ Important Note

+This repository contains **example workflow templates** in the `examples/` directory.
+These are not active workflows but rather templates that you can copy to your own project's `.github/workflows/` directory.

+To use any of these workflows:

+1. Choose the workflow that best fits your needs from the `examples/` directory
+2. Create a `.github/workflows/` directory in your project if it doesn't exist
+3. Copy the chosen workflow file (e.g., `generalized-workflow.yml`) into your `.github/workflows/` directory
+4. Rename it if desired (e.g., to `react-native-cicd.yml`)
+5. Configure the necessary secrets in your GitHub repository settings

+The workflows will not run in this repository - they are provided as ready-to-use templates for your own projects.

 ## 📋 Prerequisites

 - React Native / Expo project